 These schemes are by no means the answer to all your first home questions.
 Remember that whatever advantages they offer will only cover the financial aspect of your housing concerns and not even all of them.
 There will be upfront costs and there will be a lifetime ongoing cost as well.

 Although these schemes are designed to help low-moderate income Australians overcome financial hurdles that often stop them from buying a home, the lenders will still look at a borrower’s repayment capacity.
-Honesty plays a crucial role in getting approved and truth be told, it is better to be straightforward when it comes to these aspects.
+Honesty plays a crucial role in getting approved and the truth is told, it is better to be straightforward when it comes to these aspects.

 If you do not fit into any of these schemes, do not fret because there are several government financial assistance programs initiated by the government.
 You can tap these resources and get the same successful results as the people under the schemes we mentioned previously.